apache/skywalking-website/docs/README.md

   - header: SkyWalking APM 8.0.0 is released
     content: v3 protocol is added and implemented.
 New Dashboard UI and new Query Protocol are provided
     time: Jun.
 15th, 2020
-  - header: Welcome Wei Zhang to join the PMC
-    content: Based on his continuous contributions, Wei Zhang (a.k.a [arugal](https://github.com/arugal)) has been invited to join the PMC.
-Welcome aboard.
-    time: Apr.
-20th, 2020